The Best Japanese Restaurants In Brisbane for Sushi & Sake

 Uncle Don in Paddington has taken the humble donburi bowl and given it an ‘epicurean glow-up’ and has elevated it into their speciality.

-Fusing traditional inspiration with modern cooking methods and house-made ingredients to take things to the next level, Uncle Don is the best Japanese restaurant in Brisbane to take your pal who thinks they have tried it all.
+Fusing traditional inspiration with modern cooking methods and house-made ingredients to take things to the next level, Uncle Don is a great spot to take your pal who thinks they have tried it all.

 Multiple locations